 Magnus Carlsen

-Magnus Carlsen was born in Tønsberg, Norway on November 30, 1990.
-Since childhood, he was trained by the master Simen Agdestein achieving incredible results being considered the Mozart of Chess.
-He was the youngest player to reach first position in the ranking at the age of 19 and at 22 he was the youngest player to reach 2800 ELO.
-He is the youngest world champion in history after Garry Kasparov.
+Magnus Carlsen was born in Tonsberg, Norway on November 30, 1990.
+Since childhood, he was trained by the master Simen Agdestein, achieving incredible results and setting a record as the youngest player to reach first position in the ranking at the age of 19.
+At 22, he set another record by becoming the youngest player to reach 2800 ELO.
+He is also the youngest world champion in history after Garry Kasparov, solidifying his legacy as the Mozart of Chess.

 He reaching the world champion title in 2013 beating Viswanathan Anand with a categorical score of 6.5 - 3.5.
 This match was played in Madras (India) and Magnus did not lose any game.
 In 2014, he defended the title again against Viswanathan Anand in Sochi Russia by a score of 6.5 - 4.5.
 The second defense of the world championship was obtained against Sergey Karjakin in playoffs, this match was played in 2016 in New York, USA.
 He retained the title in London in 2018, he faced Fabiano Caruana and defeated him in tie-breaks after tied all 12 games.